alexeyrodriguez/toktts/README.md

 python trainer.py --config config/basic/small_train.yaml
 ```

-This invocation will download LJSpeech (~13K training examples) and generate datasets for a small amount of examples.
+This invocation will download LJSpeech (TODO REF) (~13K training examples) and generate datasets for a small amount of examples.

 It is highly recommended to log training runs in wandb by modifying and using the template file in `config/templates/wandb_TEMPLATE.yaml`.